OrsiniBr/Base-audit-classes/baseprogress.md

 SLITHER, ADERYN, 4NALYZ3R, MYTHRIL -these are static tools

 26/12/25 - how to access an audit request.
 Applying REKT test and giving consultancy as alt

+28/12/25 - learnt cloc, lernt how to use solidity metrics to get clearer data, found first vulnerability in the password store